Agent Orange: Class action lawsuit

 The chemical companies involved denied that there was a link between Agent Orange and the veterans' medical problems.
 However, on May 7, 1984, seven chemical companies settled the class-action suit out of court just hours before jury selection was to begin.
 The companies agreed to pay $180 million as compensation if the veterans dropped all claims against them.
 Slightly over 45% of the sum was ordered to be paid by Monsanto alone.
 Many veterans who were victims of Agent Orange exposure were outraged the case had been settled instead of going to court and felt they had been betrayed by the lawyers.
 "Fairness Hearings" were held in five major American cities, where veterans and their families discussed their reactions to the settlement and condemned the actions of the lawyers and courts, demanding the case be heard before a jury of their peers.
 Federal Judge Jack B. Weinstein refused the appeals, claiming the settlement was "fair and just".
 By 1989, the veterans' fears were confirmed when it was decided how the money from the settlement would be paid out.
 A totally disabled Vietnam veteran would receive a maximum of $12,000 spread out over the course of 10 years.
 Furthermore, by accepting the settlement payments, disabled veterans would become ineligible for many state benefits that provided far more monetary support than the settlement, such as food stamps, public assistance, and government pensions.
 A widow of a Vietnam veteran who died of Agent Orange exposure would receive $3,700.

 In 2004, Monsanto spokesman Jill Montgomery said Monsanto should not be liable at all for injuries or deaths caused by Agent Orange, saying: "We are sympathetic with people who believe they have been injured and understand their concern to find the cause, but reliable scientific evidence indicates that Agent Orange is not the cause of serious long-term health effects."

+On 22 August 2024, the Court of Appeal of Paris dismissed an appeal filed by Tran To Nga against 14 US corporations that supplied Agent Orange for the US army during the war in Vietnam.
+The lawyers said that Nga will take her case to France's highest appeals court.
+Only military veterans from the United States and its allies in the war have won compensation so far.
+Some of the agrochemical companies in the U.S. have compensated U.S. veterans, but not to Vietnamese victims.